2026 Gold IRA Market Data Institutional Performance Metrics

-Figures are compiled from publicly available IRS materials and are provided for informational reference only.
-Readers should consult official IRS releases or qualified professionals for confirmation.
+Figures are compiled from publicly available Internal Revenue Service materials and are provided for informational reference only.
+Institutional due diligence involves consulting official IRS releases or qualified tax professionals for individual confirmation.

 Analyst Note: As of January 2026, the IRS has increased the standard contribution limit to $7,500.
 Please note that many third-party publications still cite the outdated 2025 limit ($7,000).
 The table below reflects the current inflation-adjusted figures.